 Let’s backtest to find out the stock market returns on that particular day.
 We use the following trading rules and settings:

-Let’s backtes on SPY, the ETF that tracks S&P 500:
+Let’s backtest on SPY, the ETF that tracks S&P 500, since its inception in 1993:

-The average gain from the open to the close is 0.06%.
-This is significant because on any random day, the return is zero.
-Thus, the NFP numbers have made stocks react positiviely over the last 30 years.
+The average gain from the open to the close is 0.09%.
+This is significant because, on any random day, the return is zero.
+Thus, the NFP numbers have made stocks react positively over the last decades years.

 What about bonds?
-Let’s look at the equity curve and statistics:
+Let’s look at the equity curve and statistics when we backtest TLT since its inception:

 NFP (Non-Farm Payrolls) trading strategy backtest 2